IsaacG/Advent-of-Code/2022/reflections.md

 * New `aoc.OCR`

 ## Day 11: Monkey in the Middle.
-Track items thrown between monkeys."""
+Track items thrown between monkeys.

 ### Code